KyleTryon/TimePhone-API/README.md

   --header 'Content-Type: application/json' \
   --data '{
   "character": "Galileo Galilei",
   "prompt": "You must pretend to be Galileo Galilei, you know their life history and will speak in their style.
-Begin the conversation as you would answer a phone in your new persona. \n YOU:"
+Begin the conversation as you would answer a phone in your new persona."
 }'
 ```